SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Environment and Interaction

 \subsection{Environment}

-Each simulation step represents one month.
-The order of events within each step is detailed in Appendix~\ref{app:stages}.
-By design, agents can only access information from previous steps.

-The simulation proceeds in two phases.
+On a high level, the simulation proceeds in two phases.
 In phase 1 (\textit{the move-in phase}), new households with synthetic profiles, representing immigrants or newborns, are introduced into the SimCity environment until a predetermined maximum population is reached.
 Unlike the typical burn-in period used purely for model stabilization in ABMs~\citep{lengnick2013agent}, this phase is explicitly designed to study urban expansion, capturing how economic activity and spatial development evolve as the city grows.

-In phase 2 (\textit{the development phase}), the population is fixed.
-However urban developments such as firm creation, investment, and spatial reallocation, continue to take place.
-We focus on this phase to study macroeconomic regularities, as the system operates in a quasi-steady state that is less susceptible to the transient noise present during the expansion period.
+In phase 2 (\textit{the development phase}), the population is fixed while urban developments such as firm creation, investment, and spatial reallocation continue to occur.
+We design this phase to study macroeconomic regularities, as the system operates in a stable state that is less susceptible to the transient noise present in the expansion period.

+Phase 1 lasts 36 steps, and phase 2 lasts 144 steps in a typical simulation.
+Each simulation step represents one month.
+The order of agents' actions within each step is detailed in Appendix~\ref{app:stages}.
+Agents can only access information from previous steps.

 There are three markets in the environment.
 Firms sell goods to each other and to households in a \textit{goods market}.
 Notably, goods are qualitatively differentiated (e.g., food, clothing).
 Firms post jobs and are matched with households in a \textit{labor market}.
 The central bank accepts deposits and provides loans in a \textit{financial market}.
 Details of environment setup can be found at Appendix~\ref{app:environment_setup}.